ybabur/yousafbabur.com/README.md

-This reposity is for my website where I primarily publish all my blog posts.
+This repository is for my website where I primarily publish all my blog posts.